 Do you need insurance to register a car?

 It depends.
-The state you live in is what will determine whether you need car insurance to register your car or whether you can get a car insurance policy after registration.
+The state you live in is what will determine whether you need car insurance before registering your car or whether you can get a car insurance policy after registration.
 In some states, you can get a license plate without insurance, but you cannot drive the car until it is insured.
 However, most states require you to get insurance before registration.

 In every state except for New Hampshire, you must have minimum amounts of liability insurance to drive your car.
 Some states also require other coverages, which can include medical payments, personal injury protection and uninsured motorist insurance.